“¿Qué quiere para su desayuno?” she asked, inches from my face.

 Despite the painful beginning, I learned a valuable lesson that year.
 It didn’t have anything to do with the Spanish language.
 It had to do with losing my fear of looking like a fool.

 Once you’ve learned some basic vocabulary, you might begin to speak like a young child.
-All the while, you mangle words and raise eyebrows and send people into fits of laughter several times a day.
+All the while, you mangle words, raise eyebrows, and send people into fits of laughter several times a day.

 A fool with a tool

 Fast forward … let’s say “many years.”
-As a blogger, I find it’s great to feel comfortable making a fool of myself.
+As a content marketer, I’ve realized that the courage to make a fool of myself in public is incredibly useful.

-Blogging is a decidedly public venue to make beginner’s mistakes in, but the only way to become an experienced blogger is to be a beginning blogger for a while.
+The internet is a decidedly public venue to make beginner mistakes in, but the only way to become an experienced content marketer is to be a beginning content marketer for a while.

 You publish a draft post by mistake.
 You send out a link that doesn’t work.
 You discover — too late — that you’ve left out a crucial piece of information.

-The only way to get past blogging mistakes is to make them in the first place.
+The only way to get past content marketing mistakes is to make them in the first place.

 And it all happens in public.
 But each failure gets us closer to success, even if the only thing we learn is what doesn’t work.